LauraJeg/Exhibition-Curation-Platform/README.md

 ### Project Structure

-- **`/components`:** Contains React components for different parts of the application such as articles, comments, login, header, etc.
+- **`/components`:** Contains React components for different parts of the application such as artworks, comments, login, header, etc.
 - **`/context`:** Includes context providers and consumers for managing global state within the application.
 - **`/utils`:** Utility functions such as date formatting are stored here.
 - **`App.js`:** Main entry point of the frontend application where routes are defined.